Glossary

 The most common grounding technique is RAG.
 You retrieve relevant documents and include them in the prompt, then instruct the model to answer only based on those documents.
 This turns the model from a knowledge source into a reasoning engine that works with your data.

 Enterprise grounding often involves multiple layers.
 The first layer retrieves relevant context.
-The second layer instructs the model to cite its sources.
-The third layer programmatically verifies those citations.
-The fourth layer flags ungrounded claims for human review.
+The second layer instructs the model to cite its sources, often by including span IDs or passage numbers in the prompt and requiring the model to reference them.
+The third layer programmatically verifies those citations, typically with a smaller model or an NLI (natural language inference) classifier that scores each claim against the cited passage.
+The fourth layer flags ungrounded claims for human review or rejection.

 Well-grounded AI systems are more trustworthy and auditable.
 When every claim can be traced back to a source document, you can explain why the system said what it said.
 This matters for compliance, customer trust, and internal confidence in the AI system.